AlexOgden/RecceDNS/docs/README.md

 - `--no-dns-check`: Don't check if the DNS servers are working before starting.

+- `--no-recursion`: Sets recursion-desired to false in DNS queries.

 - `--no-retry`: Don't retry failed queries.

 - `--no-print-records`: Don't print the DNS records in subdomain enumeration, only show the subdomains.